A REAL ID is not required to vote in any state.

 Do I need a REAL ID to vote?

 It’s easy to understand why.
-We know that keeping up with the current status of their state’s voter ID requirements is challenging for most eligible voters.
+We know that keeping up with the current status of each state’s voter ID requirements is challenging.
 As if voter ID weren’t confusing enough, along comes a new identity law that applies to all 50 states and the District of Columbia!
 REAL ID adds another potential Fall 2020 deadline, another list of qualifying documents, and the prospect of chasing vital records through layers of bureaucracy.